THE JOY OF BEING A GAY RIGHTS ELDER

 Peace Girlfriend Adios .

 In June of 1970 I walked in the first Unauthorized ( no permit) Gay parade that took us from the village up fifth ave and spilled in sheep's meadow.
 Around 23 rd street my roommate and I turned around and all we could see was a sea of men and women going back to WASHINGTON SQUARE ARCH.
 I began to cry because I was not alone .
 I was not the horrible person I was told I was for being gay.
+I no longer had to live a double life ...It was exciting and empowering to be with thousands on gay and lesbian people.

 I had found my community-AND ,I found New York .